-This one day workshop will take place at Christ’s College, University of Cambridge on 23rd November 2018.
+This one day workshop took take place at Christ’s College, University of Cambridge on Friday 23rd November 2018.

 Centeotl, the maize deity in Aztec mythology, as depicted in the Borgia Codex (c.
 1500).

-We are very grateful for the financial support of the Trevelyn Fund and Christ’s College, Cambridge.
+I am extremely grateful for the financial support of the George Macaulay Trevelyan Fund, the Lightfoot Fund, and of Christ’s College Cambridge.